valentynElitex/test-assigment/README.md

 # To start project run: `npm install`

-Then run following command: `npm run start:project` which automatically open a web page on your browser
+Then run following command: `npm run start:server` and `npm run start` which automatically open a web page on your default browser